Cbejar/Arduino-piano-/README.md

 8. Ground (-) on breadboard to GND pin on MakerUNO

 Fourth step :
-Upload code from folder src
+Upload code from piano_project.ino file